 Richard L. Douglas is the author and the producer of the Globiuz fantasy series, which include: Globiuz I: First Light (2018), Globiuz II: The Golden Scallop (2019), Globiuz III: The Sinister of Bones (scheduled).
-The author of several academic publications on Bayesian type inference and probability reasoning from 2014.
+The author of several scientific publications on Bayesian type inference and probability reasoning from 2014.
 An autodidact and a journeyman of several specialties.
 A master not only in art, but in the precise sciences too.

 Around 2001, the author had drafted his first novel "A man with the golden arm-plate", which became a first precursor of The Golden Scallop in the series of Globiuz.
 In 2010 R.L.
 Douglas has drafted another work titled 'World of Ferania'.
 Later on it became a game project for Grand Coders (2016) that was turned down and had eventually transformed into a novel.
 In 2017 the author had started his own solo career as RLD, or simply - R.L.
 Douglas.